Terms and Conditions for Domain Name Registration (GG/JE)

 1.1 These terms and conditions apply to all registrations, applications for registration, maintenance, cancellation and disputes relating to internet domain names ending in '.GG' or '.JE'.

-1.2 You agree that by applying for a .GG or .JE Internet domain name, and/or by continued use of such domain name, you will comply with the terms of the Registry's current naming standards, policies and these Terms and Conditions for Registration as may be amended from time to time.
-In the event that at any time you do not accept the Terms and Conditions in force for the time being, you must tell us this and cancel the registration agreement.
+1.2 You agree that by applying for a .GG or .JE Internet domain name (whether or not you use an intermediary) and/or by continued use of such domain name, you will comply with the terms of the Registry's current naming standards, policies and these Terms and Conditions for Registration as may be amended from time to time.
+In the event that at any time you do not accept the Terms and Conditions which are in force for the time being, you must tell us this which will have the effect of cancelling the agreement and the domain registration.

-1.3 These Terms and Conditions apply regardless of whether the domain name is registered (or is being applied for) through an agent such as Internet Service Provider, Name Registration company or other third party, or directly with the CI Domain Registry.
+1.3 These Terms and Conditions apply regardless of whether or not the domain name is registered (or is being applied for) through an agent such as a Domain Name Registrar, Internet Service Provider, or other third party.

 1.4 No person or company is authorised to vary or modify the terms of this contract of registration for .GG or .JE domain names save that the Registry may update the terms and conditions which become effective from time to time whether on any future renewal or extension or continuance of the domain's name resolution service.